|Project by Brett||posted 04-28-2013 07:11 PM||2407 views||6 times favorited||9 comments|

 The bench is a close approximation of Christopher Schwarz’s Roubo bench.
 I used a different leg vise shape, plus I made the stretchers closer to the ground so I could put the parallel guide above the shelf (which means less bending to adjust the pin).
-The end vise is by Jorgensen, to which I a 2-3/4”-thick chop.
-Dog holes in the chop and along the front edge are used to clamp boards for hand planing.
+The end vise is by Jorgensen, to which I added a 2-3/4”-thick chop.
+Dog holes in the chop and along the front of the work surface are used to clamp boards for hand planing.

 I love the size and weight of the bench.
-It’s rock-solid when I use hand tools on it, but I can still scoot the bench across the garage floor when I need to (when taking pictures for Lumberjocks, for example; or when it is commandeered for displaying stuff at a garage sale).
+It’s rock-solid when I use hand tools on it, but I can still scoot the bench across the garage floor when I need to (when taking pictures for Lumberjocks, for example; or when the bench is commandeered for displaying stuff at a garage sale).
 The total cost of materials is probably well under $500, including the vise and vise screw.